PietroManganelliConforti/Copernicus_metrosea/README.md

 # Copernicus_metrosea

-MetroSee code repository for the implementation of copernicus dataset values forecast from volumetric temperature trends transformed through CWT and analyzed in parallel from 16 neural network simultaneously.
+MetroSea code repository for the implementation of copernicus dataset values forecast from volumetric temperature trends transformed through CWT and analyzed in parallel from 16 neural network simultaneously.

 ## Details